jina-ai/docs/chapters/primitive_data_type.rst

 Each layer targets a specific developer group.
 As a consequence, developers can choose different levels of API to interact with Jina and accomplish their tasks.

-Before we introduce the Jina primitive data types, ``drivers`` helps the ``executors`` to handle the network traffic by directly interacting with the Protobuf messages.
+Before we introduce the Jina primitive data types, ``drivers`` help the ``executors`` to handle the network traffic by directly interacting with the Protobuf messages.
-Thus our back-end engineers have to generate or parse stream of bytes in the network layer.
+Thus our back-end engineers have to generate or parse a stream of bytes in the network layer.
 This is not aligned with the design principle of Jina.